 Thunderbolt connectivity can be found in many high-end devices.
 In addition to docking stations, external storage devices, and other peripherals; professional monitors also take advantage of this advanced interface to provide high-resolution images and high-speed data transfers.
 Thunderbolt 3 shares the same connector as USB-C, however that’s where the similarities end between these two cables.

 If you are in the market for Thunderbolt monitor for your professional work make sure to read more about its advantages over the less costly USB-C alternatives.
-Let us take a look at the things you should keep in mind when shopping for Thunderbolt professional monitor.
+Let us take a look at the things you should keep in mind when shopping for professional Thunderbolt monitors for Mac devices.

 Sometimes it’s hard to grasp why two things that look the same can be priced so differently.
 It’s not a secret that Thunderbolt devices command a premium when compared to (already very speedy) USB 3.1 alternatives.
 However, these two are nothing alike.
 The whole difference can be simply explained in terms of bandwidth.
 Thunderbolt 3 offers 40 Gbps bandwidth over a single cable.
 To put things in perspective, USB 3.1 Gen 1 offers only 5 Gbps while USB 3.1 Gen 2 brings that up to 10 Gbps over a single cable as well.
 Did we mention Thunderbolt 3’s 40Gbps are bi-directional?